Tymotex/JobTracker/README.md

 # SENG2021 project

 This is a web application that scrapes together job postings from major job-hunting platforms and provides automation services for the user to track their application for postings they are interested in.

-### Team AT3K:
-- Arthur Wang (z5257096)
-- Katrina Ding (z5211336)
-- Kaivalya Soman (z5259102)
-- Kelly Zhou (z5257986)
-- Tim Zhang (z5258971)
-Note: All members contributed equally.

-## Important information for markers:

-Bootstrapped from <a href="https://flatlogic.com/templates/react-material-admin/demo">this open-source project</a> (MIT Licence).

 ### Links:

-- <a href="https://seng2021-at3k.netlify.app">Deployed prototype here</a>
+-   <a href="https://employ-me.netlify.app/">Deployed prototype here</a>

-- <a href="https://github.com/Tymotex/JobTracker">Repo linked to the deployed prototype</a>

-- <a href="https://github.com/ArthurW404/seng2021_AT3K">Repo to be marked</a>

 <hr />

-### Clarifications for markers:

-- This project was bootstrapped from <a href="https://flatlogic.com/templates/react-material-admin/demo">this open-source project</a> (MIT Licence).
-- All the frontend code we have written have been placed inside the `SourceCode_and_Documentation/src/AT3K`.
-Please ignore every other directory inside `SourceCode_and_Documentation/src` as that was code reused from <a href="https://flatlogic.com/templates/react-material-admin/demo">this project</a> which we only made minor edits to in order to adapt to our needs.

-Please look at the frontend directory structure to see where our components are.

 ## Frontend Directory Structure: